 Research

-Once we understood our problem we conducted research to learn more about the space.
+Once we understood our problem we began researching.
 We conducted academic research, user research and competitive analysis.
-Some tools we used include Google Analytics, Chat Gpt, and Useberry.
+Some tools we used include Google Analytics, Chat Gpt, and Google Scholar, and Useberry.

 Findings